-To start with, we can deduce that a singular goal is desirable for the vision.
+To start with, we learn that Kennedy believed a singular goal works best for the vision.
 How do we know this?
-Because when Kennedy reviewed NASA ‘s plans soon after coming to office in 1961, he encountered an institution with not one, but three open-ended, abstract, even somewhat fuzzy goals.
+Because when Kennedy reviewed NASA‘s plans soon after coming to office in 1961, he encountered an institution with not one, but three open-ended, abstract, even somewhat fuzzy goals.

 Kennedy’s reaction was to focus on “advance science by exploring the solar system.”
 He then reframed this goal into the more concrete goal of, “the scientific exploration of the moon and planets.”
-From this, we can also deduce that while the goal need not necessarily be time-bound, it should nevertheless be concrete rather than abstract.
+From this, we can also deduce that while the vision does not need to be time-bound, it should be concrete rather than abstract.

-When you take a closer look at Kennedy's approach, what becomes apparent is that the often referenced ‘moon shot’ was in reality not the vision, but the mission that flowed from the vision of the ‘the scientific exploration of the moon and planets’.
-Or as Kennedy put it when he introduced the mission to Congress on May 25th, 1961:
+When you take a closer look at Kennedy's approach, what becomes apparent is that the often referenced ‘moon shot’ was not the vision, but the mission that flowed from the vision achieving ‘the scientific exploration of the moon and planets.'
+This is how Kennedy introduced that mission to Congress on May 25th, 1961:

 “This nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to earth.”

-We can also draw from the quote that the mission, while still highly ambitious, is nevertheless far more concrete and time-bound than the vision.
-“Landing a man on the moon and returning him safely to earth” was the objective, said Kennedy; and this was to be achieved “before the decade is out”.
+The lesson here is that the mission flows from the vision, is still highly ambitious, but is also time-bound and far more concrete objective than the vision.
+“Landing a man on the moon and returning him safely to earth” was the mission, said Kennedy; and this was to be achieved “before the decade is out”.
 Or in other words, Kennedy gave NASA a deadline of nine years to accomplish the mission.

 The mission was then broken down into a timeline of milestones.
-These amounted to a series of stepping-stone missions leading up to the completion of the main mission that flowed from the vision.
-By taking this approach, a mission that was pushing the boundary of human capability was not only made to seem more doable, it was also made more achievable by setting out the practical steps required to deliver an ultimate goal that would have been far too difficult to go after directly.
+These were a series of stepping-stone missions leading up to the completion of the main mission that flowed from the vision.
+By taking this approach, a mission that was pushing the boundary of human capability was made to seem and be more doable - because the stepping stone missions were the practical, manageable steps required to deliver an ultimate goal that would have been far too difficult to go after directly.

 In the case of the lunar program, the milestones were framed as the Mercury, Gemini, and Apollo program.
 As Research Scientist Jude King explains: